DDuran19/css-exercises/foundations/03-grouping-selectors/README.md

 ### Self Check
 - Does each element have a unique class name?
+ > Yes, I added unique classes this time
 - Did you use the grouping selector for styles that both elements share?
+ > No, I didn't, I just created a new class called "btns" and assigned it to both
 - Did you make separate rules for the styles unique to each element?
+ > Yes, I did